 A Note on Pools

 Since we are dealing with the cryptocurrency industry, rapid changes are inevitable.
-And this also concerns the mining sector.

 Why Are Miners Important?

 Miners are essential to the crypto industry.
 In fact, at the dawn of cryptocurrencies, there were no traders but a group of enthusiasts fascinated by the new technological solution created by Satoshi Nakamoto.

 Today, there are thousands of crypto traders and entrepreneurs, yet miners are still playing a crucial role in the vast ecosystem of decentralization.
 Why are they so important?

 Let’s start with the definition of a miner.
 A miner is a person who uses the computing power of his/her device in order to mine (discover) a block.
 Miners process cryptocurrency transactions that take place within a blockchain.
 Therefore, we can confidently say that they are “builders of a decentralized space” at some point.
 They validate transactions in order to place them into blocks of a certain blockchain.

 Another important role that workers play is the creation of coins.
 It is fair to say that the number of BTC hodlers (or just those who possess it) is greater than the number of Bitcoin miners.
 There wouldn’t be any Bitcoin holders if there were no miners in the network.

 Each pool follows its own reward payment scheme.
 Some of them might offer several ways of a mining reward.
 The most common ones are:

 PPS or Pay per Share.
 A miner receives a fixed amount of reward according to a provided share.

 FPPS or Full Pay Per Share.
 A miner is rewarded according to each solved share, and a mining pool also covers transaction fees.